STUDY: What Australian Gay and Bi Men Want From a Male Partner

 Least attractive: Donald Trump, Clive Palmer, and Kyle Sandilands.

-Essentially, gay and bi men want a male partner who is aligned with their beliefs, values and interests.
+Essentially, gay and bisexual men want a male partner who is aligned with their beliefs, values and interests.
 The “must-have” traits: an attractive personality, a freely offered love and respect, confidence, and physical fitness.

 Gay and bi men were willing to compromise on a few traits.
 They’d like their perfect guy to intelligent, educated, reliable, funny, loyal, and financially secure, but if other stronger attractors are there, these are all negotiable.
 (Some of the stronger attractors: a great ass, a strong endowment).
 A strong chemistry between men can overcome perceived lacks in a partner’s character.

 The strongest detractors?
 Arrogant, loud, bitchy men, with a lot of baggage.
 Not being completely out was also a deal-breaker.
 Being too effeminate or having poor social and conversational skills were also strong turn-offs.